International Medical Corps (IMC Nigeria)

 According to Nigeria's 2013 Demographic and Health Survey, the national rate of early initiation of breastfeeding (within 30 min according to Nigeria's recommendation)was 33% and the rates of exclusive breastfeeding (EBF was 17%, 13%, 15% and 17% respectively in 2003, 2008, 2011 and 2013) showing no improvement for the last decade.
-Apart from the non-optimal breastfeeding practices, complementary feeding is also of concern in Nigeria.
-The percentage of children aged 6 to 23 months who consumed the minimum dietary diversity was 37% and this percentage drops to 15.8 % for the age group 6-11 months.
+Apart from the non-optimal breastfeeding practices, complementary feeding was also of concern in Nigeria.
+The percentage of children aged 6 to 23 months who consumed the minimum dietary diversity was 37% and this percentage dropped to 15.8 % for the age group 6-11 months.
 Accessibility to a minimum acceptable diet has been identified as one of the bottlenecks to adequate complementary feeding with only 17.5% and 12.5 % of children 6-23 and 6-11 months respectively having access to a minimum dietary diversity and a minimum meal frequency.
-Infant and Young Child Feeding Technical Working Group (IYCF, TWG) developed IYCF strategy and National Social and Behavioral Change Communication (SBCC) as well as 5 years operational plan to guide the implementation of IYCF programs.
+Infant and Young Child Feeding Technical Working Group (IYCF, TWG) developed the IYCF strategy and National Social and Behavioral Change Communication (SBCC) as well as 5 five-year operational plan to guide the implementation of IYCF programs.

-The IYCF-E Technical Surge Adviser was requested to strengthen the delivery of the IYCF-E response through the provision of senior leadership, technical support and capacity building during both in-country and remote support to Emergency Nutrition Sector Group and non-governmental organizations implementing IYCF-E in Borno State, Nigeria.
+The IYCF-E Technical Surge Adviser was requested to strengthen the delivery of the IYCF-E response through the provision of senior leadership, technical support, and capacity building during both in-country and remote support to Emergency Nutrition Sector Group and non-governmental organizations implementing IYCF-E in Borno State, Nigeria.

 Nigeria Coordination Centre (NCC)/ UNICEF

-Borno State has been a scene of violent conflict which caused an unprecedented movement of populations.
-The conflict has left a significant number of people with limited access to food.
+Borno State was a scene of violent conflict that caused an unprecedented movement of populations.
+The conflict left a significant number of people with limited access to food.
 The onset of the lean season has impacted the situation negatively leading to a large increase of people in need of immediate food assistance.
 This has resulted in high rates of global acute malnutrition which prompted the Government of Nigeria through the Ministry of Health to declare a nutrition emergency in Borno state.
 Critical levels of Severe Acute Malnutrition (SAM) had also been reported in some camps like Muna Garage and newly liberated areas.
 The host communities within Maiduguri have also reported high Global Acute Malnutrition (GAM) rates up to above 6.4% based on a surveillance survey (February- March 2017).
 As of March 2017, the Cadre Harmonise estimates that 3.9 million people in Borno State are in severity levels 3-5 (Acute food crisis to Famine), with 38,000 of these in level 5 (famine/human catastrophe).

-The Nigeria Coordination Centre in partnership with UNICEF requested CMAM advisor to provide technical support, training, strategic advice, and operational support for the implementation of inpatient management of SAM with medical complications.
+The Nigeria Coordination Centre in partnership with UNICEF requested a CMAM advisor to provide technical support, training, strategic advice, and operational support for the implementation of inpatient management of SAM with medical complications.